gtm003/rsschool-cv/cv.md

 ### Junior Frontend Developer

-__Имя__ Григорович Татьяна
-__Контакты__
+__Name__
+Grigorovich Tatyana

+__Contacts__
-* Мобильный телефон: +7 963 318-00-31
+* Tel: +7 963 318-00-31
 * E-mail: gtm003@gmail.com

-__Описание__	Ищу позиции Junior Frontend Developer с возможностями профессионального развития. Моя профессиональная деятельность не была связана с программированием. Отсутствие необходимого опыта компенсируется способностью быстро учиться и упорством в достижении поставленных целей.

-__Навыки__
+__Description__
+I am looking for a Junior Frontend Developer position with opportunities for professional growth.
+My previous professional activity was related to the design of different metal and glass structures.
+I believe that my previous experience combined with persistence in achieving my goals will help me to acquire all necessary skills in a short period of time.

+__Skills__
 * JS Basic
 * HTML Basic
 * CSS Basic
 * C# Basic
 * Git Hub

-__Опыт работы__

-__Образование__	На данный момент учусь в RS School на курсе Java Sript/Front-end.
+__Experience__

+__Education__
+I am currently studying at the RS School on the JavaScript/Front-end course.

-__Владение английским__	B1 – средний. Могу читать техническую документацию.
+__Владение английским__
+B1 – Intermediate.
+I can read technical documentation.